stonelxx/homekit_mdns/README.md

 # homekit_mdns

-just to minimal homekit's mdns part no need to build with dbus,libavahi and so on just for fun
+just to minimal homekit's mdns part. no need to build with dbus,libavahi and so on. just for fun...